How Sales Processes Drive Better Results

 Phase 2: Deal Pipeline.
 The deal pipeline phase presents a solution to a specific need that has been identified in the pipeline stage and offers a resolution to the buyer’s issues.

-• Present – Show decision-makers how your solution addresses their needs and delivers clear value, with an easy to understand presentation that can be shared with others.
+• Present – Show decision-makers how your solution addresses their needs and delivers clear value, with an easy-to-understand presentation that can be shared with others.

 • Propose – Craft an offer that moves the prospect toward achieving their goals with your solution, highlighting the most important features and benefits for their needs.